The Gospel According to Lazarus: Antisemitic shunning

-In June 2019 Zimler published an essay in the Guardian entitled, "I have never met antisemitism in Britain... until now."
+In June 2019 Zimler published an essay in The Guardian entitled, "I have never met antisemitism in Britain... until now."
 It explained how Zimler, a highly acclaimed, bestselling novelist, had been rejected for appearances by two cultural organizations after they inquired whether he "was Jewish."
 He concluded the essay by writing, "if you fail to be welcoming to Jewish writers and artists because you fear a backlash, then your cowardice makes it possible for the haters to have their way – to spread their irrational dislike of Jews and make shunning them seem acceptable.
 Is that really the 'new normal' you want for Great Britain?"

 According to The Bookseller, a trade publication that covers the British publishing industry, both The Observer and The Guardian confirmed that the arts organizations had decided not to sponsor appearances by Zimler after confirming that he is Jewish.
-The organizations feared that would suffer from a backlash if they sponsored a talk by a Jewish writer.
+The organizations feared that they would suffer from a backlash if they sponsored a talk by a Jewish writer.